mariusm0/google-homepage/README.md

 This is my first project in TOP.
-I will be using HTML and CSS to build google.com clone.
+I will be using HTML and CSS to build google.com clone